Terra Cotta

 Libri Hekseve - book of hexes

-Arbatel de Magika Veterinarium
+Arbatel de Magika Veterinarium – Animal magik.
+Includes three potions for catnip.

-The Black Poulet (Frankian in Aegip)
+The Black Poulet (aka A Frankian in Gypsum)

-The Lower Key of Sally Mannder (Deamonology)
+The Lower Key of Sally Mannder (Daemonology)

 The Upper Key of Sally Mannder (Spells and casting)